moerketh/hyperv-convert-iso/CUSTOMIZATION.md

 ### Limitation

-Both access methods only work with the **ISO guest** (which has openssh-server + pwsh built in), not with arbitrary target distro images.
+Both access methods only work with the **ISO guest** (which has openssh-server built in) or the **converted target VM** (which gets openssh-server + pwsh installed during conversion).
 Stock images like Parrot Security OS lack `hv_sock` and SSH entirely — `Invoke-Command` hangs indefinitely.
 This is why the ISO-based chroot approach is the only reliable customization method.

 ### Test Script